travisneilson/Design-Code/README.md

-Working Files for TravisNeilson.com v7
+Started Working Files for TravisNeilson.com v7
 =============================

 ![Project Preview](preview.jpg)

-## System Preparation
+## New System Preparation

 To use this starter project, you'll need the following things installed on your machine.